Research Public Philosophy

 I illustrate what is puzzling about reference change independently of Kripke's (1980) well-known causal picture.
 The puzzle threatens about a dozen influential or contemporary accounts of reference fixing/change.
 I also suggest a way out of the puzzle.

 It's unclear whether LLMs know.
 It seems clear however that those reading the outputs of LLMS don't.
-This is especially worrying for strategies of interepting LLMs by looking at the knowledge gained by readers (Cappelen and Dever 2021).
+This is especially worrying for strategies of interpreting LLMs by looking at the knowledge gained by readers (Cappelen and Dever 2021).

 Interpreting AI by Trusting it: A Lewisian Approach (Complete)